 Responsibilities include but are not limited to:

-• Teaching 1-2 courses per month, offered over three 8-hour days, two 12-hour days on Saturday and Sunday, or a sequence of weekday evenings.
+• Teaching 1-2 courses per month, offered over three 8-hour days, or a sequence of weekday evenings.

 • Attending staff meetings and participating in professional development